-A call to action is where you tell visitors about the action they should take next after viewing your content (landing page, pop up, blog post, social ad, etc.).
+When you start studying how to be a copywriter, you learn that a call to action is where you tell visitors about the action they should take next after viewing your content (landing page, pop up, blog post, social ad, etc.).

-If you think of the roadmap on your customer’s journey, the CTA points the visitor to the first step in the buyer’s journey
+If you think of the roadmap on your customer’s journey, the CTA points the visitor to the first step in the buyer’s journey.

-What makes a great call to action?
+What’s an example of a great call to action?